 Faurecia has moved quickly to seize the Cockpit of the Future opportunity, leveraging its unique competitive advantages based on its seating and interiors expertise.
-Starting as a multidisciplinary team to identify appropriate user cases, develop partnerships and initiate customer relationships, Faurecia has now put in place an organization focused on three areas: cockpit technologies, advanced safety, comfort and wellness and cockpit systems integration.
+Starting as a multidisciplinary team to identify appropriate user cases, develop partnerships and initiative customer relationships, Faurecia has now put in place an organization focused on three areas: cockpit technologies, advanced safety, comfort and wellness and cockpit systems integration.

-- cockpit technologies;
+- 1. les technologies dédiées au cockpit;

-- advanced safety, comfort;
+- 2. advanced safety, comfort

-- wellness and cockpit systems integration.
+- 3. wellness and cockpit systems integration.